tensorchiefs/DL_Journal_Discussion_Club/index.md

 Ideally, the topics is not too complicated, so that we all can manage to read through the suggested material (otherwise it suites better for a <a href="https://tensorchiefs.github.io/bbs/">bbs</a> which is also good).

-Feel free to extent the list by dates or change the dates and put-in your name with “tba” topics and decide spontanously on the topic.
-Ideally, the discussion leader sends out an e-mail ~1 week before the meeting (e-mails are in the google docs list above).

 It is clear that not all can make it every time but the event lives from our active participation.
 In case of any question please feel free to contact me (sick@zhaw.ch).